The Marine Mammal Explorer

 Nutrient rich water from the deep, cold Pacific is funnelled into the gentler waters of northern Johnstone Strait with each tide.
 In late summer salmon return to the region to spawn and the largest resident pod of killer whales in the world, with a population of approximately 200 whales, congregates to feast.
 There is no better place to view these amazing marine mammals.
-In addition to the orcas, Johnstone Strait offers up a wide variety of other marine life, including Minke, humpback and grey whales, Pacific white sided dolphins, harbour porpoises, Dall’s porpoises, harbour seals, and Steller sea lions.
+In addition to the orcas, Johnstone Strait offers up a wide variety of other marine life, including Minke, humpback and grey whales, Pacific white sided dolphins, harbour porpoises, Dall’s porpoises, harbour seals, Steller sea lions and sea otters.

 The Orca (Killer Whale)